mu-dawood/ready/ready/README.md

  - contains ready grid delegates to make it simple

   [x] [ResponsiveDataTable](https://github.com/mo-ah-dawood/ready/wiki/ResponsiveDataTable)
- - Responsive widget that show datatable in large devices and list or grid in smaller one
+ - Responsive widget that show DataTable in large devices and list or grid in smaller one
  - 6 layouts
- - can be configured to use list or datatable
+ - can be configured to use list or DataTable
- - can has selection in lists and datatables
+ - can has selection in lists and DataTables
  - can add filters , actions or actions for each row
  - work with the same controller [ReadyList]